 Chase customers said that they are satisfied with the bank’s ease of opening a business account online.
 They also liked the bank’s reliable app and helpful customer service support.
 However, some reported that it takes at least an hour of waiting to be served when calling the bank.
 A few also commented that the bank’s dispute resolution process was unsatisfactory.

 Meanwhile, Wells Fargo clients appreciate the bank’s low account fees and the quick availability of funds when depositing a check.
 They also shared their positive interactions with bank representatives and said that the staff was friendly and knowledgeable.
-However, some claimed that the bank offers little fraud protection and that their funds were put on hold for suspected fraud activity.
+However, some claimed that the bank held funds for an extremely long time when deposits should have been available for use.

 Frequently Asked Questions (FAQs)

-Chase’s Business Complete Banking, the lowest tier account, has no minimum opening deposit.
+Chase’s Business Complete Checking, the lowest tier account, has no minimum opening deposit.

 You need to deposit at least $25 to open Wells Fargo’s basic tier account, Initiate Business Checking.

-Yes, Chase offers a $400 bonus if you open a new Chase Business Complete Banking account and meet the qualifying activities.
+Yes, Chase offers a $300 bonus if you open a new Chase Business Complete Checking account and meet the qualifying activities.

 Bottom Line

-Compared to Chase Business Complete Banking, Wells Fargo Initiate Business Checking has slightly lower fees.
+Compared with Chase Business Complete Checking, Wells Fargo Initiate Business Checking has slightly lower fees.
 However, Chase has a little more to offer: a nationwide brick-and-mortar branch presence, unlimited digital transactions, in-house payment processing solutions with access to same-day deposits, and signup bonuses for new accounts.